reem12345/Cell-Type-Specific-Graphs/README.md

 - https://figshare.com/s/7beaf41998af17bdbe33
 - https://figshare.com/s/b7f07ac5c522db3ba3af

-The next step is to update the `config_train.yaml` file with the appropriate settings for the selected dataset, and then run the demo notebook to train and test the model.Below is an example of how to run the Kang dataset.
+The next step is to update the `config_train.yaml` file with the appropriate settings for the selected dataset, and then run the demo notebook `training_testing_demo.ipynb` to train and test the model.Below is an example of how to run the Kang dataset.

 <pre>
 # modify the path